agile-ts/documentation/docs/packages/core/features/collection/group/Introduction.md

 MY_COLLECTION.createGroup("group2", [2, 5, 8]);
 MY_COLLECTION.createGroup("group5000", [1, 10, 500, 5]);
 ```
-The cool thing about Groups, is that they are an extension of the `State Class`
+The cool thing about Groups is that they are an extension of the `State Class`
 and offers the same powerful features.
 ```ts
 MY_STATE.undo(); // Undo latest change